skip to main content

 We may earn money when you click our links.

-Claymation, an intricate form of animation created through stop-motion photography and manipulating clay figurines by hand, is forever linked to Christmas (all apologies to Gumby and Mr. Bill).
-But there’s a reason claymation isn’t used much anymore: It’s a long, difficult process compared to modern animation and CGI.
-Why do you think it took two decades to make the sequel to Chicken Run, Dawn of the Nugget?
+Claymation, an intricate form of animation created through stop-motion photography and manipulating clay figurines by hand, is forever linked to Christmas.
+(All apologies to Gumby and Mr. Bill.)
+But there’s a reason this style isn’t used much anymore.
+It’s a long, difficult process compared to modern animation and CGI.
+(Why do you think it took two decades to make the sequel to Chicken Run?)

-Call us nostalgic—here are some of our holiday claymation favorites from the last 60 years.
+Call us nostalgic—here are some of our holiday claymation favorites from the last 60+ years.
+We’ve organized them chronologically so you can watch the evolution of stop-motion animation from the Swinging Sixties to today.

 Tingler and Santa Claus in The Life and Adventures of Santa Claus (1985).